DardelHMB/wiiuerrorinfo/docs/home.md

 ## Error Code: 160-0105

-Similar error to the previous error, error code 160-0103 indicates that your external USB is corrupt.
+Error code 160-0105 indicates that your external USB is corrupt.

 This can happen for a number of reasons.
 Most common cause is using a flash drive as external storage, which cause all sorts of funky issues.